kelmo974/NYC_Bikes/README.md

 # NYC_Bikes
-Manipulating data with Pandas then visualizing in Tableau.
+Manipulating  CITI Bike data with Pandas then visualizing in Tableau.